• Skip to main content

 Elopements are very different from your traditional wedding.
 You want to be able to easily move and comfortably hike in your dress.
 Think free-flowing and lighter materials, not super tight around your legs.

-But remember, just because you are eloping doesn’t mean you can’t wear that fit and flare or tight around the legs wedding dress.
+Remember, just because you are eloping doesn’t mean you can’t wear that fit and flare or tight around-the-legs wedding dress.
 You get to wear what you want!
-The great thing about laid back elopement days is there is enough time in the day for you to change 5 times if you want.
+The great thing about laid-back elopement days is there is enough time in the day for you to change 5 times if you want.
 Wear your hiking gear on the way up, then change at the top and have your first look and ceremony, then adventure a little for photos, and then you can even change before you head back down if you want.

 The best places to buy your elopement dress online and on a budget.